New Beginnings

 Amazon Smile – We do love shopping locally and very often do, but Amazon sometimes fits the bill.
 If you are an Amazon shopper, you can make a difference by shopping at smile.amazon.com/ch/81-4175487 to generate donations for Paths of Heart!

-Online donations are always gratefully accepted on our website, https://www.pathsofheart.org/donate/.
+During this past year when we weren’t meeting often, online donations became increasingly important to our organization, and are still always gratefully accepted on our website, https://www.pathsofheart.org/donate/.
 You can even sign up for monthly giving, which we deeply appreciate.
-Thanks so much!
+Thanks so much for supporting the continuation of Paths of Heart!

 Gratitudes